Nasir P. Ramlee

 Nasir P. Ramlee (23 November 1953 – 17 December 2008) was a Malaysian actor, composer, musician and singer.

 Early life

-Ramlee was born in Singapore, the son of Malaysian actor P. Ramlee and Junaidah Daeng Harris, whom P. Ramlee married in 1951 and divorced in 1954.
+Nasir was born in Singapore, the son of Malaysian actor P. Ramlee and Junaidah Daeng Harris, whom P. Ramlee married in 1951 and divorced in 1954.

 Career

 Nasir started his career as a musician in a nightclub before he joined EMI as a music composer.
 After that, he served as coordinator of combo music at the Istana Budaya (IB) from April 2002.